NHSDigital/nhs-notify-web-cms/docs/pages/get-started/check-you-can-use-nhs-notify.md

 title: Check you can use NHS Notify
 nav_order: 2
 permalink: /get-started/check-you-can-use-nhs-notify
-mini_hub_topic: How to get prepared and start using NHS Notify
+mini_hub_topic: What you need before you start
 mini_hub_pages:
   - title: Check you can use NHS Notify
     url: